unoplatform/uno/doc/articles/get-started-dotnet-new.md

 If you need to determine the parameters available for a template use `dotnet new [templatename] -h`.

+> [!IMPORTANT]
+> Installing the templates is done per dotnet CLI version.
+Meaning that the templates are installed for the version shown by `dotnet --version`.
+If you tried to use the templates with a version different than the one you used for installing, you'll get "No templates found matching: '<template-name>'." error.
+>
+> This is common when using `global.json` that alters the .NET CLI/SDK version.
+Specifically, it's common for UI Test template.

 ## Uno Platform Blank Application

-This template can be used to create a blank cross-platform application for iOS, Android, WebAssembly macOS, Skia/GTK (Windows, Linux, macOS) and Skia/Wpf (Windows 7 and 10).
+This template can be used to create a blank multi-platform application for iOS, Android, WebAssembly, macOS, Skia/GTK (Windows, Linux, macOS) and Skia/Wpf (Windows 7 and 10).

 A basic example:
 ```